shaksham08/ReactZeroToMastery/README.md

   - It dosent assume our technology Stack as it works with everything.
   - So Now react can be used everywhere not only in WEB eg. React Native , React 360 , Electron and React Desktop etc
   - Same code can be used Everywhere and the crossplatform applications became popular with React

+## WhatIsReact

+React js JS library to build User interface.

+THis website feels like mobile app with smooth transition and need not to load a new page everytime so it becomes more reactive.

+We break this request and response cycle which we do everytime so we make use of JS to change something in DOM and we need not to do a new request to get new page everytime.

+It is a client side js library

+It helps in building modern,reactive user interface for the web.

+Building small components which can be reused again with different data/information.

+Declarative,component focused approach.

+**React can be used to control parts of the HTML pages or enitre pages. -> this is widget approach on a multi page application.Some pages are still rendered on and served by a backend server**

+**React can also be used to control the entire frontend of the web application.(even switching pages) -> SIngle Page application approach.
+Server only sends one HTML page,thereafter React takes over and controls the UI.**

+Note:- **React is a lean and focused component based UI library.Certain features (e.g routing are added via community packages)**

+**Angular** -> complete component based UI framework,packages with features.
+Uses typescript.
+Can be overkill for smaller projects.

+**Vue** -> Component based UI library framework,includes most core features.
+A bit less popular than react and angular.(mix feature of react and angular)

 ## ReactBasics